When you are looking to buy a car and considering getting a loan, it is always best to be prepared.

 3. Not considering the overall purchase price

-If you’ve already decided to take a loan to assist in the purchase of your car, don’t just focus on how much your month repayments are going to be.
+If you’ve already decided to take a loan to assist in the purchase of your car, don’t just focus on how much your monthly repayments are going to be.
 A longer loan term may lower your monthly repayments, but this increases the interest, and therefore the overall amount you pay for the car.
 While it's important to make sure that you can afford to keep up the loans you take on, you should also try to negotiate for the best purchase price possible.
 Understand what additional fees you might have to pay such as stamp duty or dealer delivery charges.

-4. Not getting your loan pre-approved
+4. Not getting your car loan pre-approved

 Before browsing for a new vehicle, getting your loan amount pre-approved by your lender or car dealers will allow clarity over what you can and can’t afford.
 Be aware that the pre-approval may only be available for a short period of time.